Power up! Robust Graph Convolutional Network via Graph Powering: Introduction

-Undoubtedly, the Laplacian operator (and its variants, e.g., normalized/powered Laplacian) plays a central role in spectral theory, and is a natural choice for a variety of algorithms such as principal component analysis, clustering and linear embeddings \cite{chung1997spectral,belkin2002laplacian}. \emph{So what can be problematic with it?}
+Undoubtedly, the Laplacian operator (and its variants, e.g., normalized/powered Laplacian) plays a central role in spectral theory, and is a natural choice for a variety of spectral algorithms such as principal component analysis, clustering and linear embeddings \citep{chung1997spectral,belkin2002laplacian}. \emph{So what can be problematic?}

-From a spatial perspective, GCNs with $L$ layers cannot acquire nodal information beyond its $L$-distance neighbors (a fact to be verified); hence, it severely limits its scope of data fusion.
+From a spatial perspective, GCNs with $d$ layers cannot acquire nodal information beyond its $d$-distance neighbors; hence, it severely limits its scope of data fusion.
+Recent works \citep{lee2018higher,abu2018n,abu2019mixhop,wu2019simplifying} alleviated this issue by directly powering the graph Laplacian.

 From a spectral perspective, one could demand better \emph{spectral properties}, given that GCN is fundamentally a particular (yet effective) approximation of the spectral convolution \eqref{equ:graph_conv}.
 A key desirable property for generic spectral methods is known as ``spectral separation,'' namely the spectrum should comprise a few dominant eigenvalues whose associated eigenvectors reveal the sought structure in the graph.
-A well-known prototype is the Ramanujan property, for which the second leading eigenvalue of a $d$-regular graph is no larger than $2\sqrt{d-1}$, which is also enjoyed asymptotically by random $d$-regular graphs \cite{friedman2004proof} and Erdős-Rényi graphs that are not too sparse \cite{feige2005spectral}.

-In a more realistic scenario, consider the stochastic block model (SBM), which attempts to capture the essence of many networks, including social graphs, citation graphs, and even brain networks \cite{holland1983stochastic}.
+A well-known prototype is the Ramanujan property, for which the second leading eigenvalue of a $r$-regular graph is no larger than $2\sqrt{r-1}$, which is also enjoyed asymptotically by random $r$-regular graphs \citep{friedman2004proof} and Erd\H{o}s-R\'enyi graphs that are not too sparse \citep{feige2005spectral}.
+In a more realistic scenario, consider the stochastic block model (SBM), which attempts to capture the essence of many networks, including social graphs, citation graphs, and even brain networks \citep{holland1983stochastic}.

 \begin{definition}[Simplified stochastic block model] The graph $\Gcal$ with $n$ nodes is drawn under SBM$(n,k,a_{\text{intra}},a_{\text{inter}})$ if the nodes are evenly and randomly partitioned into $k$ communities, and nodes $i$ and $j$ are connected with probability ${a_{\text{intra}}}/{n}\in[0,1]$ if they belong to the same community, and ${a_{\text{inter}}}/{n}\in[0,1]$ if they are from different communities. \end{definition}